The Frizzled Leek

 Citrus brine with lemon and oranges.

-Step 1: Combine all of the ingredients into a large stock pot.
+Step 1.
+Make the brine.
+Combine all the ingredients into a large stainless-steel stock pot.

 Citrus turkey brine in a pot.